eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_pub_sub.rst

 .. note::

   micro-ROS publishers and subscribers can be configured using quality-of-service.
-For a better understanding of DDS quality-of-service, check :ref:`About Quality of Service settings <QoSSettings>`.
+For a better understanding of DDS quality-of-service, check :ref:`About Quality of Service settings <concepts_about_qos>`.

 Publisher
 ---------